abdulbaesit/lakir/README.md

 - 🔄 Game replay system
 - 🌍 Multi-language support

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- 🐛 Report bugs
-- 💡 Suggest new features
-- 🎨 Improve UI/UX
-- 📝 Enhance documentation

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments

 - Inspired by the Netflix series "Squid Game"